 Kelvin is also the owner of Samantha Shoes, a luxury retailer that creates life changing experience for woman who have trouble finding stylish shoes in their size.
 Kelvin was awarded INC Magazine’s “Top 30 Entrepreneurs under 30” winning this award the same year as Mark Zuckerberg and was the 1st MassChallenge Winner, which is the world’s largest business startup competition.
 Kelvin received the Trustees’ Award at Pace University which is presented to the student whose positive contributions to University life and whose academic accomplishments exemplify the highest level of achievement attainable for an undergraduate.

-Growing up Rhonda made several poor choices and had very little interest in school.
+Growing up, Rhonda Smith Young made several poor choices and had very little interest in school.
 Her poor decision making continued throughout her troubled youth and at 16 years old, she became a high school dropout and was pregnant by the age of 17.
 Her mother was persistent and encouraged her to enroll in Whitman’s Alternative High School.
-It was there that she became to deal with the social and emotional factors hindering her success.
+It was there that she began to deal with the social and emotional factors hindering her success.
 She graduated from Walt Whitman High School in 1989, one year after her graduating class.

 Tracey Stern is an Emmy nominated television writer and producer.
 She made her television writing debut with an episode of David Kelly’s Picket Fences.
 Soon after she joined the writing staff of ER for its first two seasons.
 She worked with Steven Speilberg’s on High Incident; Aaron Sorkin’s Sports Night; Joss Whedon’s Buffy the Vampire spinoff Angel.
 Additional credits include Law & Order SVU, The Middleman, Leap Years, Peacemaker, The Book of Daniel, Angela’s Eyes and Desperate Housewives.
 Long form projects include movies for Showtime, CBS, ABC Family and Lifetime.